 We assist the cooperative centers by providing relevant content for marketing materials and help coordinate with leading experts in the medical community to attend conferences or seminars hosted by the centers.
-As our network of centers expands and as we began operating the first of our specialty cancer hospitals in the first half of 2017, we plan to begin centralizing certain of our marketing and advertising efforts.
+As our network of centers expands and as we began operating the first of our specialty cancer hospitals in the first half of 2017, we centralized certain of our marketing and advertising efforts.